agujaIvan/visitorCheckInWebApp/DesignDocuments/applicationFlow.md

 # Application Flow

+### Home page

+1. User have to choose to either login as registered or guest user or sign up as new user

 ### User Sign up

-1. User chooses sign up on the menu (available on all pages, unless the user is signed in already).
-1. User fills out the sign up form and submits.
+1. User fills up the sign up form with the related information and submit it
-1. Request goes to sign up servlet.
-1. Servlet creates a user object and then creates user in the database.
-1. Response to user confirming addition (show a message on the jsp)
+1. user is added into the system database
+1. user will receive a email to be authenticated
+1. When user authenticate the email is redirected to a page where it can choose the desire section

 ### User Sign In

-1. User chooses sign in on the menu (available on all pages, unless the user is signed in already).
+1. User click on the button registered user or guest
-1. User enters username and password on form and submits.
+1. User enters username and password on form or select the gender when is a guest and submits
-1. If user is authenticated, the server will handle allowing access to edit pages.
-JDBCRealm used for authentication (users, users_roles, and roles table).
+1. If user is authenticated, it will be send to choose section page
 1. If authentication fails, show error message/page.

-### View Trail Report

-1. Page sends a request to view trail reports servlet along with criteria (all, region, date, name, etc).
-1. Servlet uses the trailreports dao to select reports according to criteria
-1. Dao performs select and creates report objects from results.
-1. Dao returns list of report matching criteria to servlet.
-1. Servlet sends list back to trail reports jsp.
-1. Trail reports jsp displays the reports.
-1. Consider paging results so page does not get super long and too much data is sent.

-### View Trail

-1. Page sends a request to view trail servlet along with criteria (all, region, name, etc).
-1. Servlet uses the trail dao to select trails according to criteria
-1. Dao performs select and creates trail objects from results.
-1. Dao returns list of trails matching criteria to servlet.
-1. Servlet sends list back to trail  jsp.
-1. Trail reports jsp displays the trails.
-1. Consider paging results so page does not get super long and too much data is sent.

-### About
+### Choose section page

-1. Static page - html only?
-1. Consider making contact info configurable.

-### Add Trail Report
-1. Option only available to logged in users with proper role
-1. User selects trail to report on
-1. User enters trail report details
-1. Details are sent to Add Trail Report servlet
-1. Servlet creates trail report object
-1. Servlet sends object to dao
-1. Dao adds report to the database
-1. Servlet sends confirmation to report page that report has been added.
+1. user will have a calendar showing all the current available lessons to choose from showing the date, time and teachers of each lessons of the week
+2. user is send to the lessonVisitorPage

-### Add Trail
+### LessonVisitors

-1. Option only available to logged in users with proper role
-1. User enters trail  details
-1. Details are sent to Add Trail  servlet
-1. Servlet creates trail  object
-1. Servlet sends object to dao
-1. Dao adds trail to the database
-1. Servlet sends confirmation to trail page that trail has been added.
+1. it show all the expected and checked in user and guests of the lesson indicating the time when each user signed in to that lesson.